- Describe characteristics of safe indoor and outdoor environments.

 The following list presents some characteristics of safe learning environments:

-- Low, open shelving will promote independence and prevent toys from falling on children.
+- Low, open shelving promotes independence and prevents toys from falling on children.

-- Labeled shelves will encourage children to clean up after themselves, which will in turn prevent abandoned toys from becoming tripping hazards.
+- Labeled shelves encourage children to clean up after themselves, and prevent abandoned toys from becoming tripping hazards.

 - Missing or broken parts